-Iran's military power: What you need to know | DW | 13.05.2018
+Iran's military power: What you need to know | DW | 06.08.2018

 Iran is a major military power in the Middle East, with an estimated 534,000 active personnel in the army, navy, air force and the Islamic Revolutionary Guard Corps (IRGC).

-Global Firepower Index, an online military ranking website, ranks Iran number 13 in the world out of 136 countries.
-Their listing is based on more than 50 factors including war-making potential in conventional (non-nuclear) forces, man power, geography and finance.
+Global Firepower Index, an online military ranking website, ranks Iran No. 13 in the world out of 136 countries.
+Their listing is based on more than 50 factors including war-making potential in conventional (non-nuclear) forces, manpower, geography and finance.
 To compare to other regional powers, Turkey ranks ninth, Egypt 12th, Israel 16th and Saudi Arabia 26th.

 Read more: What is Iran's Revolutionary Guard?

 Iran's population of 82 million means that it can draw on a deep well of manpower.
-This is a key factor in sustaining long wars of attrition such as the 1980-88 Iran-Iraq war.
+This is a key factor in sustaining long wars of attrition such as the 1980-88 Iran-Iraq War.

-IRGC General Qassem Soleimani is the head of Quds Force, the elite unit responsible for overseas operations.
+IRGC General Qasem Soleimani is the head of the Quds Force, the elite unit responsible for overseas operations.

 Asymmetric strategy answer to disadvantages